[No Associated Data Item]

 Celebrations, Holidays and Birthdays

-Our curriculum will expose children to the traditions, cultures, and customs of different people throughout the world.
+Our curriculum will expose children to the traditions, cultures and customs of different people throughout the world.
 One significant way to learn about people and their cultures is through the study and recognition of holiday customs.
 These holidays may or may not be celebrated by the students in their homes, but it is a chance to enhance a basic understanding of what is happening in the world around them.
 We would love to recognize your child’s special day at school.
+As part of our students’ birthday celebrations, we invite you to share one of your child’s favorite books in the library that week.
+We’ll incorporate the story into our weekly activities in honor of your child.
 We encourage you to bring a healthy, store-bought treat for all the children in his/her class.
-Please remember that we are a nut-free environment and must accommodate the many different dietary needs of our children.
-We ask that you contact the Children’s Center Supervisor prior to your child’s birthday so we can discuss what you plan on bringing to share.
+Please remember that we are a nut-free environment and must accommodate the many different dietary needs of our students.
+We ask that you contact the center director a minimum of two (2) weeks prior to your child’s birthday so we can discuss what you plan to bring to share.
 Although we don’t hold birthday parties in the Center, we would be happy to help distribute invitations to the children for an off-campus celebration.
-This policy is in place to ensure the safety of all children in the Center.
+This policy is in place to ensure the safety of all children in the Children’s Center.

 Absences

-If your child will not be in attendance, please notify the teacher with a note, call 435-615-6089 or email Tracy Webb at twebb@deervalley.com to let us know.
+If your child will not be in attendance, please call 435-615-6089 or email Tracy Webb at twebb@deervalley.com to let us know.
 Missed days cannot be made up.

 Snow Days and School Cancellations